iskoldt-X/DR-LRC/README.md

 A Python script to download **DR LYD** audio, generate subtitles using **Whisper**, convert the subtitles to LRC lyrics format, optionally translate them into any language via **Ollama** + **Gemma 3**, and embed these lyrics into the MP3 file.

+**Now also supports local audio files (MP3 or WAV) for transcription, translation, and lyric embedding – no DR link required.**

 > **Disclaimer:** This project is intended for educational and research purposes only.
 The author does not endorse or promote the unauthorized distribution of copyrighted content.
 Please respect the rights of content creators and only use this tool to download content that is freely available on the internet and use it for study Danish and only for personal use.
 The code was written by the help of ChatGPT.